rust-lang/rust-by-example/examples/scope/lifetime/input.md

 A *lifetime* is a construct the compiler (also called the borrow checker) uses to ensure all borrows are valid.
-Specifically, the lifetime refers to the span which starts when the variable is created and ends when the variable is destroyed.
-Borrowing (via `&` for example) also creates new lifetimes.
+Specifically, a lifetime starts when a variable is created and ends when it is destroyed.
+It can be visualized as vertical distance but since size is only relevant for subsets and supersets, scope is considered the more appropriate descriptive term.

+Borrowing (via `&` for example) creates new lifetimes.
 A borrow is valid as long as the borrow ends before (inside) the lender is destroyed.
-As you can see below, the lifetime of a variable is directly related to the scope in which it was created:

 {lifetime.play}